Revising UO’s Teaching Evaluations

 A crucial part of teaching evaluation is an instructor’s reflection of their own teaching.
 The UO believes self-reflection should be a regular part of an instructor’s course planning and development, and that the instructor’s own voice should be available at the course level to complement student feedback from the E-SES.

-To facilitate on-going self-reflection, the University Senate approved a new Instructor Reflection, which was deployed campus-wide fall 2019.
+To facilitate on-going self-reflection, the University Senate approved a new Instructor Reflection, which was deployed campus-wide fall 2019 and updated in 2024 to shorten and simplify the form.
 The tool provides an opportunity for instructors to archive what went well and what might be improved in the future as well as how their teaching aligns with UO’s definition of teaching excellence.
 The reflection also provides a new mechanism for the instructor’s own voice to inform evaluators’ interpretation of student feedback.

 Peer Review